Start Systems

 endgame_options = EndgameOptions(),

-, then only the solutions with non-zero coordinates are computed.
-In this case the number of paths to track is equal to the mixed volume of the Newton polytopes of F
+If only_non_zero is true, then the algorithm will set up a start system that tracks fewer paths compared to only_non_zero = false.
+In this case the number of paths to track is equal to the mixed volume of the Newton polytopes of F. The computed solutions will include all solutions with non-zero coordinates.

 function polyhedral(